rosado-io/docs/how-tos/sso/wechat.md

     - **ANDROID_WECHAT_REDICRECT_URI_FOR_AUTHGEAR**: `com.myapp://host/open_wechat_app`

+1. Login Authgear portal, go to "Single-Sign On" page, then do the following:

+    - Enable "Sign in with WeChat (Mobile/移动应用)"
+    - Fill in "Client ID" with the WeChat "AppID".
+    - Fill in "Client Secret" with the WeChat "AppSecret".
+    - Fill in "原始 ID" with the WeChat "原始 ID".
-1. Login Authgear portal, go to "Applications".
-Edit the application, add "IOS_WECHAT_REDICRECT_URI_FOR_AUTHGEAR" and "ANDROID_WECHAT_REDICRECT_URI_FOR_AUTHGEAR" above into "WeChat redirect URIs" and save.
+    - Add "IOS_WECHAT_REDICRECT_URI_FOR_AUTHGEAR" and "ANDROID_WECHAT_REDICRECT_URI_FOR_AUTHGEAR" above into "WeChat redirect URIs"
+    - Click save.

 1. Update the code